wiscacc/docs.wiscacc.org/docs/accessing.rst

 ------------------------
 It is sometimes desirable to use X11-/GUI-based programs from Euler.
 While Unix-like systems can forward this programs directly using ``ssh -X``, Windows users typically need to install and configure an X server such as `Xming <http://www.straightrunning.com/XmingNotes/>`_.
 Alternatively, Euler allows users to create a remote X session using `NoMachine NX <http://www.nomachine.com>`_.

-`Note: NX on Euler should be considered unsupported and legacy.
-It may not always work and may be replaced in the future.`
+.. warning:: NX on Euler should be considered unsupported and legacy.
+It may not always work and may be replaced in the future.

 To begin, download and install the `NoMachine 4 Beta Client <http://www.nomachine.com/download-beta.php>`_ for your system.
 While that is installing, login to Euler via SSH and run ``cat /home/nx/client.id_dsa.key`` to get a copy of NX's key.
 Save this to a file on your machine.